 Doug Benn is Chair of Environmental Change, and recently returned to St Andrews after 10 years as Professor of Glaciology at the University Centre in Svalbard.
 His research interests include calving processes and the dynamics of calving glaciers, glacier surges, the response of Himalayan debris-covered glaciers to climate change, glacio-speleology, and ‘Snowball Earth’ glaciations.

 Tom Cowton is a Senior Lecturer in Physical Geography.
 He joined the University of St Andrews in 2016 following a spell as a postdoctoral research associate at the University of Edinburgh.
-His research interests include glacier-ocean interaction, ice sheet hydrology and dynamics and subglacial erosion.
+His research interests include glacier-ocean interaction, ice sheet hydrology and fjord dynamics.

 TJ Young is a Lecturer in Physical Geography.
 He joined the University of St. Andrews in 2023, moving from the Scott Polar Research Institute at the University of Cambridge.
 He is a glaciologist specialising in studying the englacial and subglacial processes that modulate glacier flow using a combination of geophysical techniques.

 Martim Mas e Braga

 Martim Mas e Braga is a Postdoctoral Research Fellow in glacier/ocean interaction.
 He joined the University of St. Andrews in 2023 as part of the project Fjord dynamics and modulation of ice-sheet/ocean exchange (FjordMIX), moving from the University of Stockholm.

 Iain Wheel is a PhD student who joined the University of St Andrews in 2019 as part of the Thwaites Glacier Collaboration.
 He is interested in modelling calving dynamics and marine ice cliff instability processes.